Electrical Technology: Associate in Applied Science (AAS) (4750)

 What is HACC’s program like?

 Our hands-on program focuses on residential and commercial construction and maintenance applications.
-You will be able to choose from a broad spectrum of electives in such areas as green building, business and marketing to further prepare you for your desired career path.
+You will gain first-hand experience through laboratory exercises in the operation of electrical systems through fusion-splicing, mock wiring of commercial and residential systems.
 You also may select courses from technology areas to meet your career goals within the industry.

 Our courses cover such topics as: